sumShahd/DMMS-CompVis/README.md

 step_size: 5
 gamma: 0.6
 ```
-- 'Training Script.ipynb' authenticates & obtains the Azure ML workspace and submits the training job using 'train.py'.
+- `Training Script.ipynb` authenticates & obtains the Azure ML workspace and submits the training job using `train.py`.
 - Other code files there are helper functions mostly obtained from Pytorch libraries as there were some difficulties in importing the dependencies.

 #### Usage:
 Below are the steps taken to modify and train the model:
 1. Start compute within Azure ML workspace
-2. In 'dataset.py' from line 90, class labels can be modified to binary classification by enabling the binary class mapping code from line 95.
+2. In `dataset.py` from line 90, class labels can be modified to binary classification by enabling the binary class mapping code from line 95.
 Otherwise the default is to utilise the 5 classes in the data ontology (+ the background class = 6)
-3. Authenticate and activate workspace by running the first cell of 'Training Script.ipynb'
+3. Authenticate and activate workspace by running the first cell of `Training Script.ipynb`
-4. Generate the job command using the second cell of 'Training Script.ipynb'.
+4. Generate the job command using the second cell of `Training Script.ipynb`.
 In this cell, modify the name of the model architecture used (RetinaNet or FasterRCNN), the number of classes if using binary classification, the training parameters and link the job correclty to the running compute started in step 1.
-5. Run the job in the next cell of 'Training Script.ipynb' using 'ml_client.create_or_update(job)'.
+5. Run the job in the next cell of `Training Script.ipynb` using `ml_client.create_or_update(job)`.
 6. As the training uses MetricLogger to track model learning metrics - the visualisations can be seen when viewing the running job in Azure under the 'Metrics' tab.
 F1, Precision, Recall, Loss and Learning Rate are tracked as the model is trained.

 ## Future Work